Veronica Samuels

 Located on the Mogollon Rim and a part of the Rim Lakes, about a mile from the town, Willow Lakes is a welcome alternative to kayaking the Sedona rivers.

-Willow Springs is a famous lake for fishing in summer when it gets crowded, and it is larger and deeper, making it a better habitat for rainbow and tiger trout.
+Willow Springs is a famous lake for fishing in summer when it gets crowded.
+It is larger and deeper, making it a better habitat for rainbow and tiger trout.

-Willow Springs during winter months to enjoy ice fishing.
+Willow Springs during the winter months to enjoy ice fishing.

-Apart from being a spot for kayaking in Sedona, you can rent a boat, or canoe in the many nearby shops, although there is a limit to boating as only small engines and electric ones are permitted.
+Apart from being a spot for kayaking in Sedona, you can rent a boat or canoe in the many nearby shops.
+However, boating is limited, as only small engines and electric ones are permitted.

 HOW TO REACH?